noahehall/multicloud/providers/aws/architecture.md

   - FSx file gateway: optimizes on-premises access to fully managed, highly reliable file shares in Amazon FSx for Windows File Server
   - Volume gateway: cloud-backed iSCSI block storage volumes to your on-premises applications
   - Tape gateway: replace physical tapes on premises with virtual tapes in AWS without changing existing backup workflows

+### Data lakes

+- in AWS
+  - s3 as data store for a data lake because of its virtually unlimited scalability.
+You can nondisruptively increase storage from gigabytes to petabytes of content.
+    - store all data types in their native formats
+    - multi-tenant environment: many users can bring their own data analytics tools to a common set of data
+  - ec2: servers for non AWS analytic tools to process data stored in s3
+  - query and process data with:
+    - athena: abcd
+    - redshift spectrum: abcd
+    - rekognition: abcd
+    - glue: abcd
+    - lambda

 ### Data transfer and migration